What Time of Day Are Car Accidents Most Likely to Happen?

 10. January – 5,272 crashes

-Likewise, certain days of the week turned out to be more accident-prone than others; but again, the statistics are somewhat surprising.
-You might guess that accidents would tend to occur on weekends, when people are more likely to travel, run errands, and drink – but in fact, Saturdays and Sundays actually saw the lowest numbers of crashes.
-This may be due to the high accident rate during commuting hours, with more crashes occurring during 5:00 P.M. to 6:00 P.M. than any other time of day.
+Likewise, certain days of the week were more accident-prone than others, but the statistics are somewhat surprising.
+You might guess that accidents tend to occur on weekends, when people are more likely to travel, run errands, and drink – but in fact, Saturdays and Sundays saw the lowest numbers of crashes.
+This may be due to the high accident rate during commuting hours, with more crashes occurring from 5:00 P.M. to 6:00 P.M. than any other time of day.
 According to OHSO data, the safest day for drivers is Sunday, with more accidents occurring on Friday than any other day of the week.
-Days of the week ranked in the following order:
+The days of the week are ranked in the following order:

 2. Wednesday – 10,447 crashes